 - a.
-Target Population: Youth in the Tahoe Truckee area with mental health conditions and/or emerging mental health issues.
+Target Population: Individuals in high school in the Tahoe Truckee area with mental health conditions and/or emerging mental health issues.
 These Wellness Centers are open to all individuals regardless of race/ethnicity, gender, or sexual orientation. - i.
 SB 1004: Youth outreach and engagement strategies that target secondary school and transition age youth, with a priority on partnership with college mental health programs - b.
 Program Description: Individuals with mental health conditions or emerging mental health conditions need a place they feel safe and can learn skills to cope with their unique challenges.
 Wellness Centers empower individuals by giving them a voice in decisions around creating their own well-being and developing sustainable wellness practices for life.
 Wellness Centers serve as a hub for individuals to talk to other caring people, connect to community resources, and learn new skills to develop sustainable wellness practices.
 The Wellness Centers see individuals of all ages and their families; each person may have different needs, so any one or several of the seven negative outcomes may be affected: suicide, incarceration, school failure or dropout, unemployment, prolonged suffering, homelessness and removal of children from the home.
 The Youth Wellness Center Liaison, adult volunteers and Youth Peer Mentors are trained in recognizing the signs and symptoms of mental health conditions, how to make a secured referral, and to support the program participant follow-up with referred services.
-The Youth Wellness Centers are located at schools and in the community, where students can easily access services and participate in program activities. - c.
-How program is Non-Stigmatizing and Non-Discriminatory: Services are provided on-site at school and in the community rather than at a mental health office.
+The Youth Wellness Centers are located at schools, where students can easily access services and participate in program activities. - c.
+How program is Non-Stigmatizing and Non-Discriminatory: Services are provided on-site at school rather than at a mental health office.
 The Wellness Centers also utilizes Youth Peer Mentors throughout its programming. - d.
-Estimate Number Served Per Year: 800 individuals - e.
-Estimated Cost per Person: \$149 (\$119,156/800 individuals) per program participant f.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by Tahoe Truckee Unified School District and Gateway Mountain Center.
+Estimate Number Served Per Year: 192 individuals - e.
+Estimated Cost per Person: \$628.67 (\$120,704/192 individuals) per program participant - f.
+Program Delivered By: In FY 22/23, program services are anticipated to be provided by Tahoe Truckee Unified School District.